 What are the possible outcomes — or chances of success — of a malpractice case?

 If a patient is retained by an attorney who thinks their claim has merits, there’s a little over 50% chance they will receive a payout, depending on that attorney’s experience.
 This number depends on how well prepared that attorney is for the specific claim brought up.
 For example, some attorneys have a success rate of over 95%, while others succeed in as little as 15% of the claims they take.
-We define success here as a payout to the patient in the form of either a settlement offer from the doctor’s insurance company to avoid going to court (99% payouts) or a court judgment ruling in their favor (1% of payout).
-If a claim doesn’t receive a payout,it is often because the patient or the attorneys dismissed it.
+We define success here as a payout to the patient in the form of either a settlement offer from the doctor’s insurance company to avoid going to court (99% of payouts), or a court judgment ruling in their favor (1% of payouts).
+If a claim doesn’t receive a payout, it is often because the patient or the attorneys dismissed it.

-Other factors influencing success rates depend on: the presence of damage, the extent of the damage, proof of causation by the plastic surgeon, the medical records provided by the patient, state of the patient, and participation of the patient in the malpractice.
+Other factors influencing success rates depend on: the presence of damage, the extent of the damage, proof that the medical practitioner was responsible for causing the damages, the medical records provided by the patient, state of the patient, and participation of the patient in the malpractice.

 Can you negotiate a contingency fee?

 Contingency fees are negotiable.
 Make your move early and inquire if the lawyer can take a lower rate.
-Who knows?
-Maybe they will.
+However, Justpoint does not argue on behalf of claimants in contingency fee negotiations with attorneys..

 Can you fire your attorney under a contingency fee agreement?